AlgoRealm/algorealm/README.md

 As a **Buyer** you can easily place a **buy-order** proposal to the **Seller** using the `buy-order` command.
 You just need to choose the `<microalgos>` amount for the buy order proposal.

-Using the  `--notify`  option the **Seller** will receive a notification on-chain, being acknowledge about the new buy-order proposal.
+Using the  `--notify`  option the **Seller** will receive a notification on-chain, being acknowledged about the new buy-order proposal.

 ```shell
 $ python3 algorealm.py buy-order <microalgos> [--notify] [--test]